splicemachine/splice_sqlalchemy/README.md

 #### 2. Custom Configuration Without Driver
 Format: `splicemachinesa://?DRIVER=[driver]&URL=[URL]&PORT=[PORT]&UID=[USER]&PWD=[PASSWORD]`
-<br>You can use this SQLAlchemy driver without an ODBC configuration (meaning running the installation from Splice Machine docs)
+<br><br>You can use this SQLAlchemy driver without an ODBC configuration (meaning running the installation from Splice Machine docs)
 by manually specifying the driver path.
 On OSX (given installation with `sudo` ), this is found in `/Library/ODBC/SpliceMachine/libsplice_odbc64.dylib.`
-Without `sudo` this located at the same path, but in the home directory e.g. `$HOME/Library/...` On Linux (given installation with `sudo`), this is found in `/usr/local/splice/lib/libsplice_odbc.so`.
+Without `sudo` this located at the same path, but in the home directory e.g. `$HOME/Library/...` On Linux (given ODBC Driver installation with `sudo`), this is found in `/usr/local/splice/lib/libsplice_odbc.so`.
 Without `sudo` it is found in `$HOME/splice`.
 We provide a utility function for simplifying the URL building process. <br>
 This method is easier for an automated driver configuration (e.g. inside Docker) because you only need to copy to Driver binary. <br><br>Note: Error messages will not be rendered properly with this approach.